dawsonkate/When_Was_the_Golden_Age_of_Video_Games/README.md

 # When_Was_the_Golden_Age_of_Video_Games

-Your search will involve joining datasets and comparing results with set theory.
-You'll also filter, group, and order data.
 This project uses the following techniques:
 * Joins
 * Set theory concepts such as union and intercept
 * Subqueries